Requesting a Vehicle Record Search of Another Person

 - A fee of $2.20 per search/history, payable to the Colorado Department of Revenue must be submitted.
 For certified records, an additional $.50 per title record or title history request must be submitted.
 Exact amount due must be remitted, no refunds will be issued.

-- Walk-in requests for records are available at 1881 Pierce Street, Lakewood, CO.
+- Appointments for records requests are available at 1881 Pierce Street, Lakewood, CO.

 - Mail-in requests should be sent to the Colorado Vehicle Services Section, PO BOX 173350, Denver, Colorado 80217-3350.